TakoiHirokazu/kaggle-LEAP/README.md

 # LEAP - Atmospheric Physics using AI (ClimSim)
-This is the takoi part of the 4th place solution for LEAP - Atmospheric Physics using AI (ClimSim).
+This is the takoi part of the 4th place solution for LEAP - Atmospheric Physics using AI (ClimSim).</br>

+The README includes the procedures for training, evaluation, and inference on test data.
+If you only want to perform inference on test data, please refer to Inference.MD.

 ## Data Preparation